Data Centers in Taiwan

 - Microsoft Azure

-Bare Metal: Bare metal server options are readily available from multiple providers.
-Global suppliers like phoenixNAP offer compute and storage solutions for performance-intensive workloads.
+Bare Metal Bare metal server options are readily available from multiple providers.
+Global suppliers like Hivelocity and phoenixNAP offer dedicated servers, providing a strong alternative for workloads that require physical hardware isolation.

 Power Analysis